 My research and teaching specializations are the cultural histories of contemporary music and multimedia industries, with a focus on the Philippines and the US.

-My book project, Sounds of Where We Are, examines Manila’s musical cultures during the 1990s and onwards.
-Through a combination of archival research, musical analysis, and ethnographic fieldwork, I explore how the country’s mass entertainment industry has bestowed on its audience assurances of cultural and social authority.
+My current book project Pop Convergence (under contract with Oxford University Press) examines musical flows and networks in contemporary Manila.
+Through a combination of archival research, musical analysis, and ethnographic fieldwork, I explore how the Philippine mainstream entertainment industry has bestowed on audiences assurances of cultural and social authority.

-My research is based on my PhD dissertation, which was funded by a Cambridge International Scholarship and was supervised by Nicholas Cook, Matthew Machin-Autenrieth, and David Trippett.
-My work has been supported by grants awarded by Cambridge Trust, Santander, American Musicological Society, Peterhouse Cambridge, Music & Letters Trust, Princeton University, and The New School.
+My PhD dissertation was funded by a Cambridge International Scholarship and supervised by Nicholas Cook, Matthew Machin-Autenrieth, and David Trippett.
+My work has additionally been supported by grants awarded by Cambridge Trust, Santander, American Musicological Society, Peterhouse Cambridge, Music & Letters Trust, Princeton University, The New School, and UT Austin.